irisnet/irisnet/WHITEPAPER.md

 * `BatchSize (int)`: The max number of responses to be returned

-A ConfirmServiceResponseTx transaction is composed of:
+A `ConfirmServiceResponseTx` transaction is composed of:

 * `ResponseHash ([][]byte)`: The hash of responses to be confirmed

-The application will verify that the responses to be confirmed are indeed for a request originated by the caller, and that the number of responses in the transaction is less than `MaxResponseConfirmBatch`.
+The application will verify that the each response to be confirmed are indeed for a request originated by the caller, and that the number of responses in the transaction is less than `MaxResponseConfirmBatch`.

-Responses that fall out of the Timeout window (and, in case of Multicast responses, when `MaxServiceFee` runs out as more responses come back) will not be accepted by the application.
-A consumer starts processing a Unicast response immediately upon receiving it.
-However, for Multicast responses, a consumer will wait until the Timeout window elapses before starting to process all responses received, if any.
+Responses that fall out of the `Timeout` window (and, in case of `Multicast` responses, when `MaxServiceFee` runs out as more responses come back) will not be accepted by the application.
+A consumer starts processing a `Unicast` response immediately upon receiving it.
+However, for `Multicast` responses, a consumer will need to wait until the `Timeout` window elapses before starting to process all responses received, if any.

-When a Unicast response is confirmed by the consumer, the associated service fee will be released from escrow to the matched provider account -- after a small tax (defined by ServiceFeeTaxRate) is deducted and added to the *system reserve*; and the associated request deposit will be returned to the consumer as well.
+When a `Unicast` response is confirmed by the consumer, the associated service fee will be released from escrow to the matched provider account -- after a small tax (defined by `ServiceFeeTaxRate`) is deducted and added to the *system reserve*; and the associated request deposit will be returned to the consumer as well.

-In case of a Multicast request, the situation is a bit more complex: when a response is confirmed, only part of the request deposit is returned to the consumer, in proportion to the response related service fee vs MaxServiceFee; and after all responses are confirmed, the remaining escrow balance for the request will be returned to the consumer.
+In the case of a `Multicast` request, the situation is a bit more complex: when a response is confirmed, only part of the request deposit is returned to the consumer, in proportion to the response related service fee vs `MaxServiceFee`; and after all responses are confirmed, the remaining escrow balance for the request will be returned to the consumer.

-If a request timeouts without seeing any response come back, the application will refund the associated escrow balance and request deposit, in full, back to the consumer.
-However, if the consumer does not confirm a response in time (before ResponseConfirmTimeout + blockchain height of the response), a small penalty (defined by `ResponseConfirmDelayPenaltyRate`) will be applied before the request deposit is refunded to the consumer, while the associated service fee will be released to the provider as usual.
+If a request timeouts without seeing any response come back, the application will refund the associated balance held in escrow plus the request deposit, in full, back to the consumer.
+However, if the consumer does not confirm a response in time (before `ResponseConfirmTimeout` + blockchain height of the response), a small penalty (defined by `ResponseConfirmDelayPenaltyRate`) will be applied before the request deposit is refunded to the consumer, while the associated service fee will be released to the provider as usual.

-(A summary of the nice things about the design, especially the service invocation process, would be added later...)

 ![Figure of Multicast Service](https://github.com/irisnet/iris-community/blob/query/pics/chap2-3.png?raw=true)

 **Dispute Resolution**

-When a consumer is not satisfied with some service response, there needs to be a mechanism in place for him to issue a complaint to the provider, who in turn has an opportunity to present a resolution.
-Due to the lack of central authorities in a decentralized world, the dispute resolution mechanism cannot rely on third party arbitration, and should avoid introducing subjective evaluation -- which could be abused by either side.
-The blockchain faithfully records what happened and let the facts speak for themselves.
+In any case where a consumer is unsatisfied with a service response, a mechanism should exist allowing the consumer to issue a complaint and consequently, to receive an acceptable solution to that complaint, without having to resort to a centralized authority such as the legal system.
+Also, this mechanism should avoid introducing subjective evaluation, which could be abused by either side.

-The process to resolve a dispute is very much like that of service invocation, except that a consumer sends a `Complaint` to the provider, and the provider responds with a Resolution; and the interactions happen through a pair of global endpoints known as `*complaint table*` and `*resolution table*`.
+The process to resolve a dispute that arises on the IRIS network resembles that of service invocation, except that a consumer sends a `Complaint` to the provider, and the provider responds with a `Resolution`.
+These interactions are intended to happen through a pair of global endpoints known as *complaint table* and *resolution table*.

-A consumer deposit is required for filing a complaint, and a penalty will be deducted from this deposit if the consumer does not confirm a Resolution in time.
+Under the present design for the IRIS network, a consumer deposit is required for filing a complaint.
+Where a consumer does not confirm a resolution in a timely manner, a penalty will be deducted from this deposit.
 Similarly, a provider's deposit will be partially slashed if he fails to respond to a complaint in a timely manner.

-A Complaint is composed of:
+A `Complaint` is composed of:

 * `ResponseHash ([]byte)`: The hash of the response in dispute

 * `Problem (string)`: A description of the problem with the service response

-* `PreferredDisposal (enum)`: Can be one of Refund or Redo
+* `PreferredDisposal (enum)`: Can be one of `Refund` or `Redo`

 A Resolution is composed of: